ros2/ros2_documentation/source/Tutorials/Services/UnderstandingROS2Services.rst

 Prerequisites
 -------------

-Some concepts mentioned in this tutorial, like nodes and topics, were covered in previous tutorials in the series.
+Some concepts mentioned in this tutorial, like nodes and :ref:`topics <ROS2Topics>`, were covered in previous tutorials in the series.

-.. add links on "nodes" and "topics"
+You will need the :ref:`turtlesim package <Turtlesim>`

-As always, don’t forget to source ROS 2 in **every new terminal you open**
+As always, don’t forget to source ROS 2 in :ref:`every new terminal you open <ConfigROS2>`.

 Tasks
 -----